kxcontrib/phrases/docs/wikipage.md

 ## 494. See 424

-## 495. Indices of all occurrences of y in x
+## 495. Indexes of all occurrences of y in x

 ```q
 q)x:"abcdefgab"